toledorafael/engineersPCQuestionsSurvey/README.md

 ### participantsResponses

-This spreadsheet includes the participants responses to the online survey.
+This spreadsheet includes the participants' responses to the online survey.